 She finished her sorbet in small spoonfuls, a thoughtful gleam hovering in her eyes.
 ‘Arithmancy is about connecting dots.
 You might see something in one piece of magic, then something similar in another somewhere very different.
 The skill is being able to understand why they’re similar, if there’s a reason.
 The best way to learn that ability is to connect dots of things you’re more familiar with.’

 ‘It depends on where you start.’
 Fleur crossed her ankles beneath the table.
 ‘And it’s probably best to start with something you know well.
 Yourself.’

 ‘Of course.’
-She toyed with the handle of her spoon, flicking it back and forth with the tip of her finger.
+She toyed with the handle of her spoon, flicking it back and forth aling the edge of the bowl with the tip of her finger.
 ‘What do you think you’re worst at?’

 ‘Worst at?’
 Harry wracked his brain.
 ‘I mean, I’m not particularly smart, or funny, or attractive.’

 ‘Confidence would be more accurate, I think.’
 Fleur’s nose wrinkled.
 ‘Your best friend, Hermione, she is confident?’

 ‘You understand maybe now why you like her?’